hamdi-trikii/My_AI_Personal_Projects/Project-4-Code-Review-Assistant-AI-Project/readme.md

 # Code Review Assistant

-This project uses the DeepSeek-Coder model via Ollama to analyze code and provide feedback, improvement suggestions, and bug fixes.
+This project uses the devstral-small-2:24b model via Ollama to analyze code and provide feedback, improvement suggestions, and bug fixes.

 ## Features